Lecturer / UG Admissions Officer (Canterbury)

 - HEAT: An IDE for teaching Haskell

-- Attending The Fifth ASIAN Symposium on Programming Languages and Systems (APLAS 2007); Royal Society Conference Grant 2007R3, November / December 2007.
+- Attend The Fifth ASIAN Symposium on Programming Languages and Systems (APLAS 2007); Royal Society Conference Grant 2007R3, November / December 2007.

 - A Concurrent Functional Programming Language for Robots; Nuffield Science Bursary for Undergraduate Research, June - August 2007.